Warning Signs of Business Identity Theft

 Criminals often start with scams or by impersonating company higher-ups to collect information.
-By catching these phishes, you can prevent thieves from ever gathering enough material to steal your identity in the first place.
+Catching phishes prevents thieves from getting enough information to steal your identity.
 Watch out for:

-- Seemingly official emails to owners or employees asking for account numbers, passwords and usernames, SSNs, and other business information
+- Seemingly official emails to owners or employees.
+These could be asking for account numbers, passwords, usernames, SSNs, etc.

-- Bills and invoices for services you don’t use or items you did not purchase
+- Bills and invoices for services you don’t use or items you did not buy

 - Urgent requests for wire transfers from a CEO or higher up